 - Community Services Support Team

-- This service is available to adults who, for a variety of reasons including mobility difficulties, cost etc. cannot access other maintenance/handyperson services and where there is no other available option or family/friend support available.
+- This service assists people to live in their own homes by short term loan provision of medical equipment (upon clinician referral) The service also takes on the fitting of key safes and handrails.
+(This service may incur a nominal charge; the service user will pay for the materials used or goods fitted, on top of the nominal charge).
+This service is available to adults who, for a variety of reasons including mobility difficulties, cost etc. cannot access other maintenance/handyperson services and where there is no other available option or family/friend support available.

 - Shopping Service